kyeah/Genetic-Fractals/README.md

 ### Building

-        Run './configure' to build AntTweakBar and link it as a shared library.
+        run 'make' in root folder

-        If you do not have sudo access and are running Ubuntu:
+If you have issues linking the AntTweakBar library on compilation, follow these steps:

         1. Manually run 'make' in libs/AntTweakBar/src/
-        2. run 'make dirty_link' in the application folder to add the folder to your LD_LIBRARY_PATH run 'make' in root folder
+        2. Add the libs/AntTweakBar/lib folder to your LD_LIBRARY_PATH

 Usage